pickdani/nush/README.md

 ```

 ## Usage

 - Accepts an optional script file as the first command line arugment.
-- Otherwise a prompt is show and command input is accepted and executed.
+- Otherwise a prompt is show and command input is accepted, parsed, and executed.

 ### Supported Operators
 Redirect input